maclandrol/ARNColoc/README.md

     **Enter the chosen method number (1, 2 or 3) and press OK**.
     <p> <img src="https://cloud.githubusercontent.com/assets/5290110/8384569/de065c70-1c0f-11e5-9a44-e9f7153959ae.png" /></p>

-    Some steps could be repeated for each RNA type.
-Please check each dialog box title to avoid being confused.
+    **Some steps could be repeated for each RNA type.
+Please check the dialog box title to avoid being confused.**

-    **Output file can be found in the folder from which you execute ARNColoc**
+    **ARNColoc save your output files in a folder named 'outputfile'**

     * ##### Output